Case studies are an incredibly effective form of marketing that you can use to help promote your product.

-Case studies can help you plan marketing strategy effectively, be used as a form of analysis, or as a sales tool to inspire potential customers.
+Case studies can help your marketing team plan a marketing strategy effectively, be used as a form of analysis, or as a sales tool to inspire potential customers.

 We’ve brought together over 15 marketing case study examples, case study tips, and case study templates to help you create a case study that helps your marketing succeed.